Pier 57 (Seattle): History

-The pier was originally built for the John B. Agen Company.
-It was built in 1902 by the Miller and Geske Construction Company and repeatedly modified over the course of the next decade.
+The pier was originally built for the John B. Agen Company and leased to the North American Trading & Transportation Company.
+Built from March to May 1902 by the Miller and Geske Construction Company for a total cost of $30,000, it would be repeatedly modified over the course of the next decade to suit the needs of its many various tenants.
 In 1909, the pier passed into the hands of the Chicago, Milwaukee & St. Paul Railroad, the last of four transcontinental railroads to reach Seattle.
 The Chicago, Milwaukee & St. Paul was commonly known as the "Milwaukee Road," so the pier became known as the "Milwaukee Pier."
 It soon became the terminal for the McCormick Steamship Line, the Munson McCormick Line and Osaka Shosen Kaisha, and by the mid-1930s was also known as the "McCormick Terminal."
 In the 1950s, at least part of the pier was used for fish processing.

 By the 1960s, the Port of Seattle owned the pier, and had cut holes in the deck for recreational fishing, but the pilings were deteriorating and the pier was settling unevenly.

 The city purchased Pier 57 from the Port in 1971, after cargo shipping at the piers was relocated years earlier to the container port to the south, and renovated it over the next three years.
 In 1989, the city traded Pier 57 for Piers 62 and 63, and it is now privately owned.